mantidproject/mantid/docs/source/tutorials/mantid_basic_course/index.rst

    fitting_data/index
    live_data_analysis/index
    multi_dimensional_workspaces/index
+   using_workbench/index

-The mantid basics course gives a hands-on introdcution to many of the important features of Mantid.
+The mantid basics course gives a hands-on introduction to many of the important features of Mantid.
 You will learn how to load, process, visualise and analyse data using Mantid.

 **Sections**